jaimeong/passio/README.md

 - 1:30 PM - Basic experimentation
 - 3:00 PM - Barebones containerized HTTP Server created
 - 3:30 pm - Implement user model, local backend api
+- 4:00 pm - working through postgress blocker: create database command doesn't do anything
+    - might be a non-issue in the long run as the goal is to use Go to interact with DB

 ------